aarkue/slurry/README.md

 # Slurry
-A crate for managing, analyzing and Creating SLURM jobs for HPC in Rust.
+A crate for managing, analyzing, and creating SLURM jobs for HPC in Rust.

 <img src="https://github.com/user-attachments/assets/f6aec1b0-0906-46d7-a681-1df85c1ef844" width="400" />